Terms and Conditions

 - Post on our websites or participate in community features or webinars;

 - Register and administer user accounts, or participate in a course or training;

 - Configure your settings, provide access permissions, or interact with our services;

-- Activate an account under an organization, which may provide the organization with administrative access to your account information and the ability to register you for new content; track and validate your course marks, certificates of completion, and training history; and update your records and information;
+- Activate an account under an organization, which may provide the organization with administrative access to your account information and the ability to register you for new content and courses; track and validate your course marks, certificates of completion, and training history; and update your records and information;

-- Sell, purchase or use third-party content through our software and services;
+- Sell, purchase or use third-party content and courses through our software and services;

-- Access third-party content, which may require sharing with a third-party Course Owner information such as your name, purchase information, photo or video identification, training records, course marks and certificates of completion;
+- Access third-party content and courses, which may require sharing with a third-party provider information such as your name, purchase information, photo or video identification, training records, course marks and certificates of completion;

-- Access third-party content, which may require sharing with a certification body information such as your name, purchase information, photo or video identification, training records, course marks and certificates of completion;
+- Access third-party content and courses, which may require sharing with a certification body information such as your name, purchase information, photo or video identification, training records, course marks and certificates of completion;

-- Access third-party content, which may include authorizing a third-party individual or organization to verify the existence and status of your certificates and training and communicate with you via our website;
+- Access third-party content and courses, which may include authorizing a third-party individual or organization to verify the existence and status of your certificates and training and communicate with you via our website;

 - Use the SafeTapp application, which allows third parties to access your name, registration, course marks, or certificates of completion when presented with a QR code or your identification information; or